-The key to our analysis is inequality \eqref{Telescoped} on $m$ consecutive steps of the method.
+The key to our analysis of Algorithm~\ref{alg:AdaptiveCubicNewton} is inequality \eqref{Telescoped} on $m$ consecutive steps of the method.
 Note that it holds for \textit{any} value of $M$ that is sufficiently big.
-Hence, there is no necessity to fix regularization parameter.
+Hence, there is no necessity to fix the regularization parameter.
 We are going to change its value adaptively while checking the condition on the functional progress after $m$ steps of the method.
-Thus, we come to the following adaptive algorithm: